igemsoftware/USTC-Software_2012/README.md

 ###Report###
 **Report** has the function of presenting output results.
 It has a two-column structure showing different aspects of outputs.
 The left column presents graph of output behavior, and the right column gives details about the models.

+This software can be built on Windows, Linux and MacOS operating platform.

-For more information, please refer to our [wiki page](http://2012.igem.org/Team:USTC-Software/software.html)
+For more information, please refer to our [wiki page](http://2012.igem.org/Team:USTC-Software/software.html).